Mariowebcs/Javascript/exercise-2/README.md

-# Exercise Closures
+# Conditionals & Loops - Exercise 4

-Starting from the previous exercise, are you able to print the value of `helloName`, after 1 second?

-Tips:

-- The method that you need to solve the exercise is: `setTimeout`
-- You can learn more about the topic checking this article: https://www.freecodecamp.org/news/closures-in-javascript/
+Create the function `nicknameMap` using the for loop, which takes in an array of people and returns a `nicknames` array.
+The nickname must be composed as follows: `<name>-<age>`.